 Novoeight® is now ready to inject into your vein.

 - Do not mix Novoeight® with any other intravenous infusions or medications.

 - Use a clean and germ free (aseptic) technique.
-Ask your doctor or nurse for specific instructions.
+Follow the instructions for proper use for your connector and central venous access device in consultation with your doctor or nurse.

 - After injection, safely dispose of all unused Novoeight® solution, the syringe with the infusion set, the vial with the vial adapter, and other waste materials in an appropriate container for throwing away medical waste.

 Don't throw it out with the ordinary household trash.

 Don't disassemble the vial and vial adapter before disposal.